Abuse, Neglect, and Exploitation of Vulnerable Adults in Georgia

-You wonder how your grandmother received bruises on her arms.
+Have you ever been suspicious about how your relative received bruises on their arms?
 Perhaps you suspect your neighbor who has a disability is not caring for himself/herself the way he/she has in the past.
-You notice several adults coming and going from a house in your neighborhood who frequently wander the neighborhood asking neighbors for food or for a ride to the store.
-What should you look for, and what can you do?
+Have you ever noticed an elderly or disabled neighbor wandering around asking neighbors for food or a ride?

 • Types of abuse

 • Physical abuse - using physical force to coerce or to inflict bodily harm.
-It often, but not always, causes physical discomfort, pain or injury.
-It may include the willful deprivation of essential services, such as medical care, food or water.
+It often, but not always, causes physical discomfort, pain, or injury.
+It may include the willful deprivation of essential services, such as medical care, food, or water.

-• Emotional abuse - using tactics, such as harassment, insults, intimidation, isolation or threats that cause mental or emotional anguish.
+• Emotional abuse - using tactics, such as harassment, insults, intimidation, isolation, or threats that cause mental or emotional anguish.
 It diminishes the person’s sense of identity, dignity, and self-worth.

 • Sexual abuse - any kind of sexual behavior directed towards an at-risk adult without the person’s full knowledge and consent.
-A spouse, partner, family member or other trusted person can perpetrate sexual abuse.
+A spouse, partner, family member, or other trusted person can perpetrate sexual abuse.

 • Neglect - occurs when a caregiver refuses or fails to provide essential services (food, water, shelter, medical care, etc.) to the degree that it harms or threatens to harm an older and/or disabled adult.

 • Self-neglect - failing to perform essential self-care such as depriving oneself of necessities such as food, water, or medication.
-Consciously putting oneself in harm’s way or being unable to handle needs of day-to-day living because of medical, mental health or other disabilities.
+Consciously putting oneself in harm’s way or being unable to handle needs of day-to-day living because of medical, mental health, or other disabilities.
 Self-neglect is not a crime.

 • Warning signs

-If you are concerned that an at-risk adult might be the victim of abuse, knowing the possible signs and indicators can help.
+If you are concerned that an adult might be the victim of abuse, knowing the possible signs and indicators can help.
 Changes in the adult’s behavior or emotional state may suggest a problem.
-Examples are behaviors suggesting agitation, apathy, withdrawal, fear or anxiety.Additionally, adult’s comments about being mistreated, or the refusal of the caregiver to allow you to visit the adult alone could be indicators of abuse.
+Examples are behaviors suggesting agitation, apathy, withdrawal, fear, or anxiety.
+Additionally, adult’s comments about being mistreated, or the refusal of the caregiver to allow you to visit the adult alone could be indicators of abuse.

-Some indicators of abuse, neglect and exploitation include:
+Some indicators of abuse, neglect, and exploitation include:

 Physical Abuse: